Nginx Setup¶

 }

-When protecting multiple applications, use domain scopes to control which users can access which services.
-For example, you can restrict a developer to gitea.example.com while giving an admin access to *.example.com.
+When protecting multiple applications, use authorized domains to control which users can access which services.
+For example, you can restrict a developer to app.example.com while giving an operations engineer access to *.example.com.

 Defender Admin and Guard Pages¶